Election Resources

 Municipal Election Resources, Candidate Filing Information, and Campaign Finance Guidance

 Lemon Grove is a General Law City with a five-member, at-large City Council (Mayor and four Councilmembers), each serving four-year terms.
 The City consolidates its elections with the County of San Diego and generally holds contests with statewide general elections on the first Tuesday after the first Monday in November of even-numbered years.
-Since 2020, statewide primaries occur in March; any City special election consolidated with a statewide primary follows that schedule.

 Election Information and Prior Election Records